panda666-888/vuls/totolink/x15/formMapDelDevice.md

 type: Stack Overflow and Command injection
 ### Vulnerability Description
 TOTOLINK X15 V1.0.0-B20230714.1105 router has a serious buffer overflow vulnerability and a serious command injection vulnerability.
 This vulnerability can be triggered through the route /boafrm/formMapDelDevice.
+The manipulation of the argument macstr leads to buffer overflow and command injection.
 An attacker can implement a denial of service attack by sending a malicious HTTP POST request.
 ### Vulnerability details
 Here we need to make a judgment